immemorious/nytimes-leapfrog/readme.md

 ## How does it work?

-It's the exact same logic lifted from the anonymously published Remove NYT Cookies bookmarklet, but I got tired of clicking the fucker every time NYTimes decided to stick it to me.
-So, I made a Chrome extension that does it for me.
+It's the exact same logic lifted from the anonymously published Remove NYT Cookies bookmarklet, but I got tired of clicking the fucker every time NYTimes decided to ruin my life.
+So, I made a Chrome extension that clicks it for me.
 You'll only notice it when it occasionally reloads a NYT article, to clear the cookies when you've reached your limit.

 ## Why don't you just publish this extension and save me all the butthurt?